-Drake’s Mansion’s Got One Of The Most Luxurious Grotto Pools In The World
+Drake’s Mansion Has One Of The Most Luxurious Grotto Pools In The World

 Drake has been living it up this week after the release of his new More Life playlist.
 Did you know the rapper’s $8 million dollar mansion boasts one of the most luxurious grotto pools in the world?

-Drake is on top of his music game right now with the recent release of More Life and the rapper has definitely been reaping the benefits.
-Drake has surely been living life right in his million Hidden Hills, California mansion.
+Drake is on top of his music game right now with the recent release of More Life, and the rapper has definitely been reaping the benefits.
+Drake has surely been living life right in his million-dollar mansion in Hidden Hills, California.

 A post shared by champagnepapi (@champagnepapi) on